 The computation of basic earnings per common share is computed using the weighted average number of common shares outstanding during the year.
 The computation of diluted earnings per common share is based on the weighted average number of shares outstanding during the year plus common stock equivalents which would arise from the exercise of warrants outstanding using the treasury stock method and the average market price per share during the year.
-Options, warrants and convertible preferred stock which are common stock equivalents are not included in the diluted earnings per share calculation for June 30, 2012 since their effect is anti-dilutive.
+Options, warrants and convertible preferred stock which are common stock equivalents are included in the per share calculation for the three and nine months ended September 30, 2013.
+They have not been included in the diluted earnings per share calculation for the three and nine months ended September 30, 2012 since their effect is anti-dilutive.